mt-digital/flask-example/README.md

-# example-http-request
+# flask-example

-This repository contains examples of HTTP requests using jQuery on the frontend and a Flask server on the backend.
+This repository contains examples of HTTP requests and browser/Python programming basics using jQuery on the frontend and a Flask server on the backend.

+## Python programming

+Please see [files_example.py](/files_example.py) for some basic directory and file creation, checking, and writing.

+## Requests

 The GET request is straightforward.